Noxde/Bloodborne-save-editor/README.md

 **Note:** To use this save editor you first need to decrypt your bloodborne save.

+If you want to use this with shadPS4, saves are located in ``shadPS4/user/savedata/1/GAMEID`` shadPS4 being the folder where the executable is located

+The id for Bloodborne can be one of the following:
+- CUSA00900
+- CUSA03173
+- CUSA00207
+- CUSA01363

 ## Table of Contents

 - [1.
 Features](#1-features)